 Equally at home on and off the concert stage, Mr. Vu made his Carnegie Hall debut singing Mitch Leigh’s Impossible Dream with the composer in attendance.
 Mr. Vu made a return to Carnegie Hall performing songs from the Frederick R. Koch Collection of Yale's Beinecke Library.
 Mr. Vu has also sung the role of Gee-tar in West Side Story with the National Symphony Orchestra at the Kennedy Center, selections from The Merry Widow with the Pittsburgh Symphony Orchestra and performed as baritone soloist with the Yale Glee Club and Symphony Orchestra's performance of Brahms' Ein Deutsches Requiem.
-In the studio, Brian has lent his singing voice for the hit HBO television series Watchmen.
+In the recording studio, Brian has lent his singing voice for the hit HBO television series Watchmen.

 Mr. Vu has participated as an Apprentice with the Santa Fe Opera, Young Artist at the Glimmerglass Festival, Vocal Fellow in Marilyn Horne’s Music Academy of the West and is a former member of the Wolf Trap Opera Studio.